 Netflix can pay as little as the Writer’s Guild (WGA) minimum of $12,000 for a script, or, depending on prior credentials (and who you may or may not be represented by), well into the millions of dollars.

-The price a script fetches ultimately depends on two things: the quality of the script itself, and the writer’s body of work prior.
+The price a script fetches ultimately depends on the quality of the script itself, and the writer’s body of work prior.

-If a writer has a proven track record of commercially successful films under their belt, then they are more likely to get paid well up front for the script, or even just an idea or treatment.
-However, a relatively new writer may also do well if they present and pitch a script that stands out as exceptional.
+If a writer has a proven track record of commercially successful films, they are more likely to get paid well up front for the script, or even just an idea or treatment.
+However, relatively new writer may also do well if they present and pitch a script that stands out as exceptional.